 - Confucius Institute Frankfurt

 Shau Chung Shin is a German designer and social entrepreneur.
-She had been taught Mandarin by her mother and later spent a year studying Mandarin, Chinese calligraphy and traditional Chinese ink painting at Jimei Language and Culture College in Fujian, China.
+She has been taught Mandarin by her mother and later spent a year studying Mandarin, Chinese calligraphy and traditional Chinese ink painting at Jimei Language and Culture College in Fujian, China.
 After graduating from high school in Germany, she spent another year studying at Beijing Language and Culture College.

 Currently, she works for the Max Planck Institute of Biophysics as visual storyteller and brand strategist and is developing the mental health platform Gesund in MeinerStadt, that aims to bring helpers and people in need together.

-Shau Chung Shin lives in Frankfurt, Germany, is married and has a son.
+Shau Chung Shin lives in Frankfurt, Germany.